 I can tell you in one second which of those things I’d like to see in a film.
 Herzog, sleight-of-hand documentarian, wasn’t interested in it.
 Today we have one more titillating, somewhat stupid film pointing a finger at something we already “know,” and most of us still view bears as unpredictable, inevitable killing machines.

-So here we are coming up on Earth Day 2013, equally awash in sleight-of-hand: Oh my gosh, are we ever jumping on the “green” bandwagon.
+So here we are on Earth Day 2014, equally awash in sleight-of-hand: Oh my gosh, are we ever jumping on the “green” bandwagon.
 You can’t watch TV for half an hour without seeing five commercials about companies going green.
 Corporations are going green, politicians are going green, builders are going green, banks are going green, cities are going green, for all I know states are going green.
 Green green GREEN — Yowzah!!

 TV, billboards, radio messages, magazine ads, newspaper stories, websites — everywhere you look, clean, well-fed mommies and daddies and happy children are pitching in to cut water consumption!
 Save energy!
 Produce less trash!
 Reduce, reuse, recycle!